How to Become a Dental Assistant in Wisconsin Dells Wisconsin

 - Preparing patients for teeth cleanings and treatments

-- Sterilizing and preparing instruments for dentists
+- Preparing and sterilizing instruments for dentists

 - Clearing patients’ mouths with suction equipment

-- Handing instruments to dentists during procedures
+- Supplying instruments to dentists during procedures

 - Prepping X-ray machines and handling X-rays